Protect yourself from Phishing & Spoofing phone calls. Are you being scammed? Learn how to protect yourself and your finances.

 Scammers are very good at what they do, and they have many kinds of methods to convince you to send them money.

-Some key points to know when trying to determine if you are involved in a scam are as follows:
+Here are some key points to know when trying to determine if you are involved in a scam.

 Some simple key things to remember is to remain vigilant and skeptical whenever you are answering an unexpected call.
 Never EVER give out your personal information to someone you do not know.
 Information like your social security and bank account numbers should never be shared with anyone.
 If the situation seems “off” or fishy, IT PROBABLY IS!